Darkle/BlueLoss-Android-App/devNotes.md

 ```
 to the build.gradle file

+If intellij is really slow, you may want to try some of these: https://stackoverflow.com/questions/30817871/android-studio-is-slow-how-to-speed-up/32366177

 Note: when you're testing the app, it seems to stay broadcasting even when you close the app, so you may need to disable then re-enable blueloss everytime you reload the app on the phone in dev.

 To view logcat via the terminal, you can run `adb shell`, then type in `logcat` and press enter and that will show you the full log.